Just the Facts

 - No limit on the amount of dollars an MCO can lose if medical costs increase during a financial period.

 - Contract guidelines for what MCOs can count in their expenses.
-This means anything that is not defined by these rules is not paid for by HHSC.
+This means anything that is not defined by these rules is not paid for by HHS.

 Annual financial audits by an external accounting firm.
 Conducted to provide confirmation of financial records accuracy and compliance with all standards and regulations to Superior’s Board of Directors.

-- More than 86% of providers would recommend Superior to their peers.
+- More than 87% of providers said they would recommend Superior to their peers.
+Provider satisfaction with the health plan is also 5 points higher than Medicaid benchmarks.

 Superior has demonstrated continued high performance in customer satisfaction and quality requirements for children and youth in STAR Health.
 Superior also drives innovation and improvements across many facets of the STAR Health program:

-With more than 1.2 million members, Superior puts members first.
+With 1.7 million members, Superior puts members first.
 Here are just a few of their stories:

 Rob Casias’ commitment to family began with his mother.
 This video explores their relationship and how Superior has been there along the way.